I authored this piece on Lake Powell. pessimism, optimism and the age of climate change…

 The 2003 European heatwave killed tens of thousands and cost an estimated 13 billion euros (approx. $16 billion USD).
-Hurricane Katrina cost $250 Billion.
+Hurricane Katrina cost over $200 Billion.
 Harvey and Irma are expected to each total about the same.
 The southeast Asian floods will cost tens of billions to societies that can ill afford to deal with such a disaster.
 We won’t know for months the cost of the wildfire inferno sweeping the U.S. Northwest right now.
 Sandy, the Siberian fires, the flooding islands in the Pacific….we could go on.

 These extreme weather events not only decimate human lives and cultures they are extremely expensive.
 Over the past 15 years climate change-fueled extreme weather disasters have cost the United States close to a trillion dollars.

 [Read: The Cost of Climate Inaction}